Last updated: June 17, 2024

 Lenders will assess all your income sources and monthly debts to figure out what mortgage you can afford and have the likely ability to pay back.
 We’ve put together a list of sources, variables, and debts to help you determine if you may be eligible for a loan.

-For salaried and hourly wage earners, a mortgage lender will want to see current pay stubs as well as W-2 tax forms for the past two years.
+A mortgage lender will want to see current pay stubs as well as W-2 tax forms for the past two years.
 If you’ve recently had a change in pay, such as a raise, you’ll also need to get a statement from your workplace confirming that the change is permanent.

 You may also be able to use special-case income, such as overtime and commissions, as part of the income calculation for your mortgage.
 To qualify these items, you’ll need to document that you’ve received them for at least two years and provide confirmation from your boss that they’re expected to continue.

-If this income comes from a source outside of your primary employer—such as part-time work or side jobs that pay only commission—you’ll need W-2 forms for these as well.
+If this income comes from a source outside of your primary employer — such as part-time work or side jobs that pay only commission — you’ll need W-2 forms for these as well.

 Plan on providing tax returns that show your average earned income is enough to afford monthly mortgage costs.
 You will likely need these tax documents for at least the last two years.